George Ross Kirkpatrick

-George Ross "Kirk" Kirkpatrick (February 24, 1867 – March 23, 1937) was an American anti-militarist writer and political activist.
-He is best remembered as the 1916 Vice Presidential nominee of the Socialist Party of America.
+George Ross "Kirk" Kirkpatrick (February 24, 1867 – March 23, 1937) was an American educator, anti-militarist writer and political activist.
+He is best remembered as the 1916 vice presidential nominee of the Socialist Party of America.
 He was briefly the Executive Secretary of that organization from November 1925 until May 1926.

 Biography

 Early years

 George Ross Kirkpatrick was born February 24, 1867, in West Lafayette, Ohio, the son of a farmer.
 He attended Allegheny College Preparatory School before enrolling in Ohio Wesleyan University.
 He received his bachelor's degree from Albion College and did graduate coursework at Vanderbilt University and the University of Chicago.

 Upon graduation, Kirkpatrick worked as a teacher at Kansas Methodist College and Ripon College for 4 years before moving to the Socialist Party-affiliated Rand School of Social Science in New York City.

 Political career

 Kirkpatrick joined the Socialist Party of America in 1903.
 For nearly 20 years thereafter Kirkpatrick traveled across America as a lecturer for the party, speaking to general audiences on the topic of militarism and other political and economic questions.

 In 1910 he self-published his first full-length book, a blistering attack on militarism called War — What For?
 The first printing of 2500 copies sold out almost immediately and the book was subsequently reprinted many times over the course of the decade.

-Kirkpatrick's book would be his best known, touted by Socialist journalist William M. Feigenbaum "one of the really great works of the spirit in American history."
+Kirkpatrick's first book would be his best known, touted by Socialist journalist William M. Feigenbaum "one of the really great works of the spirit in American history."
 Feigenbaum recalled:

 "Written and widely circulated before the outbreak of the World War, it had an important influence on the American people.
 It struck with sledgehammer blows, it marshaled facts and figures, seasoned them with irony and fierce earnestness, and flung the challenge of its title into a world that would be infinitely better off today if it had been heeded."

 The work catapulted Kirkpatrick to prominence in the ranks of the Socialist Party of America.
-In 1916, a mail referendum of Socialist Party members elected Kirkpatrick as the party's Vice Presidential nominee, topping St. Louis feminist Kate Richards O'Hare in the contest.
-Kirkpatrick appeared on the ballot along with Presidential hopeful Allan L. Benson and he toured extensively in support of the ticket.
+In 1916, a mail referendum of Socialist Party members elected Kirkpatrick as the party's vice presidential nominee, topping St. Louis feminist Kate Richards O'Hare in the contest.
+Kirkpatrick appeared on the ballot along with presidential hopeful Allan L. Benson and he toured extensively in support of the ticket.